Youssefb89/HopIn/docs/my-requests/README.md

 Driver View shows:

-- requests on my posted rides
+- requests on posted rides owned by the current driver
 - open rider requests

 This is where the driver accepts or declines things.